Hoooid/HaodongTangGroup/content/en/post/24-12-04-IDW/index.md

 ---
-title: Celebrating Ms. Zheng Yixing’s Accomplishment at IDW 2024!
+title: Yixing Zheng Presents at IDW 2024
 date: 2024-12-04
 ---
-🎉Celebrating Ms. Zheng Yixing’s Research Presented at the International Display Workshops (IDW) 2024!🎉
+Yixing Zheng presented research on electrical crosstalk in PbS quantum-dot CMOS image sensors at IDW 2024.

 <!--more-->

-We are delighted to share that Ms. Zheng Yixing successfully presented her poster at the International Display Workshops (IDW) 2024.
-Her research, titled “Characterization of Electrical Crosstalk in PbS Quantum Dot CMOS Image Sensors for Ultra-high-resolution Imaging,” offers exciting insights into cutting-edge sensor technology and its potential for next-generation displays and imaging application.
+Yixing Zheng presented her poster at the International Display Workshops (IDW) 2024.
+Her research, "Characterization of Electrical Crosstalk in PbS Quantum Dot CMOS Image Sensors for Ultra-high-resolution Imaging," focuses on sensor performance issues that are important for high-resolution imaging applications.

-About IDW (International Display Workshops)1
+## About IDW
 The International Display Workshops, commonly known as IDW, is an annual conference that brings together researchers, engineers, and industry professionals working on all aspects of display technology.
 Topics typically covered include:

 Display materials and components such as TFTs, quantum dots, OLEDs, and micro-LEDs